A comprehensive guide to winning real money playing slot machines online in the United States.

 To sum up, everything that we’ve discussed above can be distilled down to the following practical tips:

 Unless you’re playing a progressive game with a massive jackpot, your bets will be long-term EV negative.
 This means that you are statistically more likely to lose than you are to win at any given point.
-Always assume that you’re paying for entertainment and don’t spend more than you can afford.
+When you play online slots for real money, always assume that you’re paying for entertainment and don’t spend more than you can afford.

 Since you’re paying for entertainment, there’s no reason to get angry if you don’t win.
 After all, you’re making EV negative bets and you know it.
 If you manage to beat the odds and win, even better.